• Skip to primary navigation

 In France, pralines have sugared almonds, while Brazil has cashew-based pralines.

-Spices like cinnamon or cardamom are added to enhance the flavor.
+Spices like cinnamon or cardamom are added to improve the flavor.

 Both praline and brittle offer a yummy experience.